promptfoo/promptfoo/site/docs/red-team/plugins/prompt-extraction.md

 # Prompt Extraction Plugin

-The Prompt Extraction red teaming plugin is designed to test an AI system's vulnerability to attacks that attempt to extract the system prompt from the model.
-The system prompt is instructions provided to the model to guide its behavior.
+The Prompt Extraction red teaming plugin tests an AI system's vulnerability to attacks aimed at extracting the system prompt from the model.
+The system prompt consists of instructions given to the model to guide its behavior.

-This plugin helps identify potential security breaches where an attacker might be able to extract the system prompt from the model.
+This plugin helps identify potential security breaches where an attacker might extract the model's system prompt.

 ## Purpose